mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 [![Raspberry Pi](/images/2017-06-27-greenpithumb/pi-in-hand.jpg)](/images/2017-06-27-greenpithumb/pi-in-hand.jpg)

-I've been playing with Raspberry Pis for the past few years, but I'm a software guy, so I never experimented beyond using them as cheap toy servers.
+I've been playing with Raspberry Pis for the past few years, but I'm a software guy, so I had never used them for anything more than cheap toy servers.
 For most of the enthusiast community, the Raspberry Pi's main draw is how well it integrates with consumer electronics.

 With the number of sensors and integration guides available for it, the Raspberry Pi was a natural fit for GreenPiThumb.
-I figured using the Raspberry Pi in this way would also challenge me to learn its hardware capabilities and finally figure out what those "GPIO pins" actually do.
+I figured using the Raspberry Pi would also challenge me to learn its hardware capabilities and finally figure out what those "GPIO pins" actually do.

 {% capture fig_img %}
 [![MOSFET melting breadboard](/images/2017-06-27-greenpithumb/gpio-wha.png)](/images/2017-06-27-greenpithumb/gpio-wha.png)